tamulib-dc-labs/docs/_sources/applications/spotlight/browse-categories.rst.txt

 Add tags to digital objects
 ----------------------

-You will need to first add tags to items you want to include in a category.
+You will need to add tags to items you want to include in a category.
 To add a tag, edit the item and scroll down to the "exhibit tags" metadata field.
 Type whatever you want the tag to be.
-Keep in mind that tag will be visible to users.
+Keep in mind that the tag will be visible to users.
 If you have already assigned that tag to another item, it should autocomplete.
 Also note that an item can have multiple tags.

 Add the same tag to every item you want to have in a certain browse category.